THE PAINTED WONDERS OF BORGO SAN MARCO

-New discovers emerged in the cave church of the fortified masseria
+New discovers emerged in the cave church of the masseria

-In the cave church placed at the rear of Borgo San Marco (owned by Dr. Alessandro Amati and recently restored by Mrs Nori Meo Evoli) some important and beautiful frescos, never seen before, were discovered.
-Those images of Saints and medieval writings have been hidden since years, perhaps centuries, underneath a whitewash and plaster blanket.
+In the cave church at the rear of Borgo San Marco (owned by Dr. Alessandro Amati and recently restored by Mrs Nori Meo Evoli) important and beautiful frescos, never seen before, were discovered.
+The images of the Saints and medieval writings have been hidden for years, perhaps centuries, underneath a whitewash and plaster blanket.

-This "female purchaser" is so unusual in that period of time and it also declares the high economic power which belongs to this woman: something very unusual because the role of the male as the primary authority figure is central to that kind of social organization (late middle Ages).
+A “female purchaser” was unusual at the time and therefore points out the high economic power which belongs to this woman: something very unusual due to the role of the male as the primary authority figure, that was central to that kind of social organization (late middle Ages).

-On the south wall of the cave church of San Marco were discovered other images (even if the low part has been lost): they are a bearded saint Bishop with a crosier and a prelate headcloth and a female figure (perhaps coming from the East) with a gold diadem on her head and wrapped in a drapery.
+On the southern wall of the cave church of San Marco, other images were discovered (even if the lower part has been lost): there is a bearded saint Bishop with a crosier and a prelate headcloth and a female figure (perhaps coming from the East) with a gold diadem on her head and wrapped in a drapery.

-In the same cave church it has been found another writing: it's a Greek name, Στέφανος, (STEFANOS) which clearly hint at Saint Stephen 's cult.
-The rest of the fresco (placed at Saint Norbert's left) has now re-emerged: the protomartyr of Christianity is kneeling while he's stoned to death by a certain number of people depicted while throwing stones at him.
+In the same cave church, another text has been found: it’s a Greek name, Στέφανος, (STEFANOS) which clearly hints at Saint Stephen ‘s cult.
+The rest of the fresco (placed to Saint Norbert’s left) has now re-emerged: the protomartyr of Christianity is kneeling while he’s stoned to death by a number of people, who are depicted while throwing stones at him.

-The keeping of this part is pretty bad, but Saint Stephen's figure is almost clear.
+Due to the conditions of the fresco, the condition is not great, but Saint Stephen’s figure is almost clear.

-Then, this last Saint is strictly linked to the other two figures of Saints (the Saints Doctors, Cosmo and Damian) because he had a reputation as a healer of the sick too and mentioned in many intercessory prayers in Byzantium.
+Finally, this last Saint is strictly linked to the other two figures of Saints (the Saints Doctors, Cosmo and Damian) because he had a reputation as a healer of the sick too and is mentioned in many intercessory prayers in Byzantium.